Skip to main content

 • vio_openvins uses OpenVINS, a filter-based (MSCKF) estimator.
 Lower CPU cost, strong on fast motion, slightly looser bound on long-flight drift.

-• vio_vins_fusion uses HKUST VINS-Fusion, a sliding-window bundle-adjustment estimator.
+• vio_vins_fusion uses VINS-Fusion, a sliding-window bundle-adjustment estimator.
 Higher CPU cost, tighter drift bound in feature-rich scenes, stronger in low-feature or texture-poor environments.

 OpenVINS is the default.
 VINS-Fusion is the advanced option for boards with the headroom.